LBC-LNBio/pyKVFinder/docs/_sources/_tutorial/index.rst.txt

 Separated steps
 ===============

-If users prefer, instead of running ``pyKVFinder.pyKVFinder`` function, you can apply the cavity detection and characterization in a step-by-step fashion.
+If users prefer, instead of running ``pyKVFinder.run_workflow`` function, you can apply the cavity detection and characterization in a step-by-step fashion.
 Below we describe each step in detail.

 1. Loading van der Waals radii dictionary
 -----------------------------------------